vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Raghuvamsa VIII, I mentions vivāhakautuka.
 Kramapūjā-KR 141-144 ( quoting Devi-purāṇa) deals with

-worship of Durga in months from Cai. on particular tithis
+worship of Durgā in months from Cai. on particular tithis

 and naksatras and the rowards thereof.
 Kșiradhārāvrata,on the 1st and 5th tithis of two months one